JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7984 days**.

-And here is a just a random fact -  **The hormone replacement drug "Premarin" is made from the urine of pregnant horses**.
+And here is a just a random fact -  **There is a muppet named Kami that appears on the South African version of the T.V. show "Sesame Street" that is HIV-positive**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)